Table of Contents

 4. Who uses 360-degree feedback?

 While 360 surveys have traditionally focused on leadership positions, in fact, they can be used for anyone within the organization.
-They are as useful for individual contributors as they are for senior level executives.
+They are as useful for individual contributors as they are for, managers, front-line leaders and senior level executives.
 Even if there are only one or two rater groups, gathering good information on someone’s performance levels can only help the individual, thereby helping the organization.
 Organizations across all industries use 360 degree feedback.
 360 surveys have also been widely used in Federal, State, and Local governments as well as non-profit operations.

 5. How 360 feedback works?